hufuman/lyncmsg/README.md

 lyncmsg
 =======

-tool to store and view microsoft lync's message
+Tool to store and view microsoft lync's message.